 The underlying arguments for an upstream approach to the health of populations—redressing social determinants, the historical, political, and environmental factors that put people at risk of risks—have hardly changed in the last few decades.
 These ideas, if not the policies and reforms they imply, have become more mainstream.

-Fifty years on from the “question authority” cultural moment, the challenge remains to find ways to ask and answer questions that matter to caring clinicians, suffering patients, and bewildered consumers, rather than those of special interests.
+The challenge remains to answer questions that matter to suffering patients rather than special interests.

 The fall of the Berlin Wall catalyzed this diffusion.
 While the sudden collapse of communist regimes largely deflated hard-left arguments focused on the injustice of inequality per se (though strains of this rhetoric can once again be found at the more left-leaning pole of contemporary Democratic party politics), it may have drawn attention to the impact on inequality on health.
 In many Western liberal nations, there was for a time still traction to be gained by pointing out that the different types of social and economic inequalities could have substantial health consequences, even when equality per se as a goalpost was drifting away.
 There remained some legitimacy in lamenting that one’s health and lifespan were determined by one’s social position, race, and neighborhood.
 The simple message that “inequality was killing us” became, for a period, the last legitimate inequality argument with wide appeal (and continually reinforced by new evidence, such as the recent downward slide of American mortality).